What is a Dilapidation Report?

 The dilapidation works we conduct prior to adjacent construction work will establish the true condition of the existing structure, and the final inspection will establish the condition after construction has been completed.
 The existence of the report eliminates the potential of unnecessary legal costs – but where damage does occur, it can justify a claim for rectification or reparation.

-Dilapidation surveys typically include things like notes, measurements, photographs and diagrams, usually signed by the owner of the property being inspected and the party undertaking the works.
-They document cracks or other damage to an existing building, and the construction material used not only in the structure(s) on the property, but also in the driveways and footpaths.
+Dilapidation survey report typically includes things like notes, measurements, photographs and diagrams, usually signed by the owner of the property being inspected and the party undertaking the works.
+They document cracks or other damage to an existing building, and the construction material used not only in the structure(s) on the property but also in the driveways and footpaths.
 Other features on the property surrounding it are documented.
 Included are both major and minor faults like loose roof tiles and minor ceiling cracks.

 Once the construction work has been completed, a final inspection is carried out, and any change or damage to the existing building is recorded.
 Appropriate steps can then be taken for remediation of any damage now that the report dilapidation report clearly demonstrates the ‘before and after’ case.